Most contractors choose CRM based on features, not workflow. That is why most abandon it within months.

 Anything else is a nice-to-have.
 These three are survival requirements.

-The Feature Trap That Kills Adoption
+What Is the Feature Trap That Kills Adoption?

 Software vendors sell features.
 You need adoption.